Why complete Honors in the Major?

 3. A Course Authorization Form to be given authorization to enroll in thesis courses in Zoology.

-Thesis Due Date: The Monday after finals week.
-A signed electronic copy of the thesis is due to the Neurobiology Major (see Thesis title page template link below).
-Additional formatting guidelines are linked below.
+The Monday after finals week.
+A signed, electronic copy of the thesis is due to the Neurobiology Major (see Thesis title page template link below).
+Additional formatting guidelines and an example thesis are linked below.
 If you are unsure about appropriate formatting see your Neurobiology Major advisor.
-Email a single PDF copy to Dr. Catherine Auger: cauger@wisc.edu.
+Email a single PDF copy to neurobiology@ibio.wisc.edu.

 Useful links for students completing a Honors/Senior Thesis: